Super-Protocol/docs/docs/developers/fundamentals/offers.md

 Any Super Protocol user can [register as a provider](/developers/cli_guides/providers_offers/) and create solution and data offers.
 This way, users can share and monetize their applications and datasets.

 :::note
-Currently, only Super Protocol provides storage and compute resources, while other providers are limited to offering solutions and data.
+Currently, only Super Protocol provides storage and compute offers.
 In future releases, the ability to create compute and storage offers will be available to anyone with proper hardware.
 :::

 The filter on the left side of the screen in the Marketplace GUI divides all offers into four categories: